wp-plugins/testimonial-basics/readme.txt

     6) A visitor input form is also available in widget form.

     7) The user can include a captcha on input forms to reduce spam.
+       New: A color option is now available for wider compatibility.

     8) The user can use a display native to the theme or select a customizable display option.